RouleThomas/Akizu_Lab/002_scRNAseq/001__5dOrganoids/labnote.md

 XXX
 ```
 **NOTE: to make it work provide the path to the all 10x analyses!
-Not the filtered**
+Not the filtered; even weirder path when coming from aggr**